Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 - Summarize what was agreed to in the contract before hanging up

 Try to avoid asking why the payment is late.
-You can offer to provide any additional information needed to make the payment happen.
+You can provide any additional information needed to make the payment happen.

 6. Remember to keep it polite